rioj7/commandOnAllFiles/README.md

 The extension exports the following command:

+* **CommandOnAllFiles: Apply 1 or more commands to all files in the Workspace** : `commandOnAllFiles.applyOnWorkspace`
-* `commandOnAllFiles.applyOnWorkspace`: It applies a command to all files in the (Multi Root) Workspace.
+  It applies a command to all files in the (Multi Root) Workspace.
 It needs a command to apply in an argument.
-The argument is an array with the first element a key in the setting `commandOnAllFiles.commands`.<br/>When the command is called from the command palette a list of known commands is shown and the user can select one or <kbd>Escape</kbd> the selection.
+The argument is an array with the first element a key in the setting `commandOnAllFiles.commands`.
+  When the command is called from the command palette a list of known commands is shown and the user can select one or <kbd>Escape</kbd> the selection.

 # applyOnWorkspace